Sal1316/UCR-VERT-follow-along-coding/02-Advanced-CSS/01-Activities/04-Stu_Flexbox-Layout/README.md

-# 🐛 Product Cards Run Off the Page
+# ✅ 🐛 Product Cards Run Off the Page

 Work with a partner to resolve the following issues:

-* As a user, when products don't fit within one row, I want to see them displayed in two or more rows.
+* ✅As a user, when products don't fit within one row, I want to see them displayed in two or more rows.

-* As a user, I don't want to scroll horizontally to see additional products.
+* ✅As a user, I don't want to scroll horizontally to see additional products.

 ## Expected Behavior

-  Product cards that don't fit within the first row should display on the next row.
+  ✅Product cards that don't fit within the first row should display on the next row.

 ## Actual Behavior

-Product cards run off the page in a single row.
+✅Product cards run off the page in a single row.

 ## Assets